Submit domain

 Passive evidence first

-The first review is passive and bounded: DNS, mail posture, HTTPS, TLS, trust files, indexing signals, and capped same-host public evidence are evaluated before any deeper lane is considered.
+The first review is passive and bounded: DNS, mail posture, HTTPS, TLS, trust files, indexing signals, and capped same-host public evidence become signal layers before any deeper lane is considered.

 Governed deeper context